 - The ENDURADRIVE® Fan System includes a VFD for each motor, which is required to operate the motor, and only this VFD may be used to operate the motor.
 This VFD has been designed and programmed for use with this fan system and has been preprogrammed with parameters specific to your cooling tower. - Startup must be performed by a service provider that is authorized to startup the ENDURADRIVE® Fan System motor and VFD; contact your sales representative for details regarding startup.
-For technical details about the drive, see the ENDURADRIVE® Fan System ACS880 Start Up Guide. - The motor can be controlled by sending the VFD either a 4-20mA (default) or a 0 -10V (optional) signal.
+For technical details about the drive, see the ENDURADRIVE® Fan System ACS880 Start Up Guide. - The motor can be controlled by sending the VFD either a 4-20mA or a 0-10V (optional) signal.
 See the submittal drawing for wiring details and dip switch settings. - The ENDURADRIVE® Fan System may be operated at any speed below the nameplate RPM; there is no required minimum operating speed. - The VFD must remain powered at all times, even when the motor is not operating.
-When the run enable (DI1) opens, a trickle current protects the motor from moisture ingress.
+When the run enable (DI1) opens, a trickle current provides a small amount of power to the motor windings while also intermittently rotates the motor shaft.
+This keeps condensation from forming inside the motor and also redistributes bearing grease.
+This feature does cause intermittent fan rotation on a periodic basis.
 Refer to the ENDURADRIVE® Fan System ACS880 Start Up Guide for set up and wattage information. - An optional vibration cutout switch should be wired to the VFD as shown in the submittal.
 The vibration cutout switch is part of that safety circuit and can be wired in series with other safety measures.
 See submittal drawings for additional information.
 Before wiring the vibration cutout switch to the VFD, remove the appropriate factory installed jumper per the submittal drawing. - All VFDs include Modbus® communication protocol as the standard communication method with your building automation system.
 BACnet communication protocol is optional using a gateway adapter that includes BACnet MS/TP and BACnet/IP.
 Depending on the NEMA VFD enclosure rating, the gateway will be field-installed or factory-installed.
 See wiring details in your submittal, and address details can be found in the ENDURADRIVE® Fan System ACS880 Start Up Guide.
 For additional protocols, contact your local BAC Sales Representative.